ibexa/documentation-developer/docs/api/public_php_api_creating_content.md

 ## Translating content

 Content translations are created per version.
-Every version by default contains all the existing translations.
+By default every version contains all existing translations.

 To translate a Content item to a new language, you need to update it and provide a new `initialLanguageCode`: